ebouchut/ebouchut.github.io/README.md

 - **`main`** contains the source of my blog
 - **`gh-pages`** contains the published version of [my blog](https://EricBouchut.com).

-I can publish the blog either locally or via remotely via *Github* *Continuous Deployment*.
+I can publish the blog either locally or  remotely via *Github* *Continuous Deployment*.

 ## Installation